 Virginia Baptist Homes, Inc., dba LifeSpire of Virginia ("LifeSpire" or "LSV") was incorporated on March 25, 1946, as a not-for-profit, non-stock corporation.
-Its subsidiary companies Lakewood Manor Baptist Retirement Community, Inc. dba Lakewood ("Lakewood"); Culpeper Baptist Retirement Community, Inc., dba The Culpeper ("The Culpeper"); Newport News Baptist Retirement Community, Inc., dba The Chesapeake ("The Chesapeake"); The Glebe, Inc. ("The Glebe"); and Lynchburg Baptist Retirement Community, LLC, dba The Summit ("The Summit"), were incorporated or organized on January 23, 1984; January 24, 1984; January 23, 1984; October 14, 1998, and June 30, 2021, respectively.
-All companies were incorporated in the Commonwealth of Virginia and are currently certified by the State Corporation Commission Clerk's Office to be in good standing.
+Its subsidiary companies Lakewood Manor Baptist Retirement Community, Inc., dba Lakewood ("Lakewood"); Culpeper Baptist Retirement Community, Inc., dba The Culpeper ("The Culpeper"); Newport News Baptist Retirement Community, Inc., dba The Chesapeake ("The Chesapeake"); The Glebe, Inc. ("The Glebe"); and The Lynchburg Retirement Community, LLC, dba (The Summit) were incorporated or organized on January 23, 1984; January 24, 1984; January 23, 1984; October 14, 1998; and June 30, 2021, respectively.
+All of these subsidiaries were incorporated or organized in the Commonwealth of Virginia and are currently certified by the State Corporation Commission Clerk's Office to be in good standing.